 - Once, you are satisfied with your form, send it via email, copy the link, or embed HTML to your webpage.

-This is how you add conditional questions in google forms.
+This is how you add conditional questions in Google Forms.
 It is the most simplified way to create conditional logic in any online form.

-Planning to create a test or quiz in google forms?
+Planning to create a test or quiz in Google Forms?
 Not without the ExtendedForms app!
-It is one of the best countdown timer and proctor apps for your online forms need.
+It is one of the best countdown timer and proctor apps for your online forms needs.
 You can install the app free from Google Workspace Marketplace, configure the settings hassle-free, and share it with your students.
-ExtendedForms is one of the best google timer add-ons, not only do you get the feature of a timer in a non-timer tool but also an automated proctoring feature to prevent cheating from anywhere.

 The app has more features like an auto-submit quiz, classroom integration, customization, a custom welcome message in different languages, and so much more.
 It gets better and better with regular updates and new feature launches.
 You can check out the add-on yourself and try out the free version.